-A plain square block serving as a base for a sculpture, vase, or column.
+A plain square block higher than a plinth, serving as a pedestal for sculpture, a vase, or a column.

 A plain plinth supporting a wall.

 (archit.)
 A projecting foundation piece, as for a column, wall, or statue.

 - French from Italian zoccolo wooden shoe from Latin socculus diminutive of soccus a kind of light shoe sock1

 From American Heritage Dictionary of the English Language, 5th Edition

 - From French socle, from Italian zoccolo "˜wooden shoe', from Latin socculus, diminutive of soccus "˜sock'.